aykevl/tinygo-gccgo/README.markdown

 There are many.

-  * Works with gccgo 6.3 (Debian stretch), no other compiler versions have been tested.
+  * Works with gccgo 6.3 (Debian stretch) and 5.2 (xtensa-esp32-elf), no other
-  * Source files must be placed in a subdirectory of `src/`.
+    compiler versions have been tested.
   * `recover()` has bugs (but seems to work somewhat).
   * No function names or line numbers in the `panic()` output, and no backtraces on anything except ARM.
 I would like to fix this at some time, but it will